This tutorial blog covers the following :

 Tableau data blending

-- On a single worksheet when data is Tableau blend from multiple data source that is Data blending in Tableau, The data is attached on common dimensions.
+- On a single worksheet when data is Tableau blended from multiple data sources and is attached on common dimensions that is Data blending in Tableau.

 - It should be utilized when you have related data in many data sources that you want to examine together in a single view.